speakeasy-api/openapi-directory/SDKs/googleapis.com/classroom/v1/go/README.md

 * `ClassroomCoursesCourseWorkMaterialsGet` - Returns a course work material.
 This method returns the following error codes: * `PERMISSION_DENIED` if the requesting user is not permitted to access the requested course or course work material, or for access errors. * `INVALID_ARGUMENT` if the request is malformed. * `NOT_FOUND` if the requested course or course work material does not exist.
 * `ClassroomCoursesCourseWorkMaterialsList` - Returns a list of course work material that the requester is permitted to view.
 Course students may only view `PUBLISHED` course work material.
 Course teachers and domain administrators may view all course work material.
 This method returns the following error codes: * `PERMISSION_DENIED` if the requesting user is not permitted to access the requested course or for access errors. * `INVALID_ARGUMENT` if the request is malformed. * `NOT_FOUND` if the requested course does not exist.
 * `ClassroomCoursesCourseWorkMaterialsPatch` - Updates one or more fields of a course work material.
 This method returns the following error codes: * `PERMISSION_DENIED` if the requesting developer project for access errors. * `INVALID_ARGUMENT` if the request is malformed. * `FAILED_PRECONDITION` if the requested course work material has already been deleted. * `NOT_FOUND` if the requested course or course work material does not exist
 * `ClassroomCoursesCreate` - Creates a course.
 The user specified in `ownerId` is the owner of the created course and added as a teacher.
 A non-admin requesting user can only create a course with themselves as the owner.
 Domain admins can create courses owned by any user within their domain.
-This method returns the following error codes: * `PERMISSION_DENIED` if the requesting user is not permitted to create courses or for access errors. * `NOT_FOUND` if the primary teacher is not a valid user. * `FAILED_PRECONDITION` if the course owner's account is disabled or for the following request errors: * UserGroupsMembershipLimitReached * `ALREADY_EXISTS` if an alias was specified in the `id` and already exists.
+This method returns the following error codes: * `PERMISSION_DENIED` if the requesting user is not permitted to create courses or for access errors. * `NOT_FOUND` if the primary teacher is not a valid user. * `FAILED_PRECONDITION` if the course owner's account is disabled or for the following request errors: * UserCannotOwnCourse * UserGroupsMembershipLimitReached * `ALREADY_EXISTS` if an alias was specified in the `id` and already exists.
 * `ClassroomCoursesDelete` - Deletes a course.
 This method returns the following error codes: * `PERMISSION_DENIED` if the requesting user is not permitted to delete the requested course or for access errors. * `NOT_FOUND` if no course exists with the requested ID.
 * `ClassroomCoursesGet` - Returns a course.
 This method returns the following error codes: * `PERMISSION_DENIED` if the requesting user is not permitted to access the requested course or for access errors. * `NOT_FOUND` if no course exists with the requested ID.
 * `ClassroomCoursesList` - Returns a list of courses that the requesting user is permitted to view, restricted to those that match the request.
 Returned courses are ordered by creation time, with the most recently created coming first.
 This method returns the following error codes: * `PERMISSION_DENIED` for access errors. * `INVALID_ARGUMENT` if the query argument is malformed. * `NOT_FOUND` if any users specified in the query arguments do not exist.